fitchtech/azure-devops/docs/steps/code/dotNetTests.md

 ## Steps Template Usage

-- The dotNetTests param within the dotNetTest steps template is a YAML object param that allows you to list multiple dotNet tests projects and arguments
+- The dotNetTests param within the dotNetTests steps template is a YAML object param that allows you to list multiple dotNet tests projects and arguments
   - A dotNet test task is inserted for each item in the dotNetTests list
 - In the [Pipeline](../../pipeline.md) Template code jobList param you can add multiple jobs for static code analysis so long as the job name is unique within the stage

 ## Adding Steps into Pipeline Template

-The following example shows how to insert the codeAnalysis steps template into the pipeline.yaml template with the minimum required params.
+The following example shows how to insert the dotNetTests steps template into the pipeline.yaml template with the minimum required params.

 ```yml
 name: $(Build.Repository.Name)_$(Build.SourceVersion)_$(Build.SourceBranchName) # name is the format for $(Build.BuildNumber)